signals-protocol/signals-breakout-programs/programs/range-bet-program/math-core/GUIDE.md

 console.log(`Sale revenue: ${revenue}`);
 ```

-## Using Multiple Bin Calculation Functions
+### Multiple Bin Calculations

-For multiple bin calculations, you must pass bin arrays using `BigUint64Array`.
+For multiple bin calculations, you must use `BigUint64Array` for the bin array:

 ```typescript
 import {